 We are a not-for-profit, charitable organization funded by the Ministry of Health and Long-Term Care.
 We are also in luck to have the support of the Greater Peterborough Health Services Foundation.
 Learn more at the Greater Peterborough Health Services Foundation website.

-At the turn of the millennium, a group of family doctors saw that our local healthcare system was in a crisis.
-Many patients did not have a family doctor and chronic or lifelong diseases (such as diabetes, COPD, heart problems) continued to ride.
+At the turn of the millennium, a group of family doctors noticed that our local healthcare system was in a crisis.
+Many patients did not have a family doctor and chronic or lifelong diseases (such as diabetes, COPD, heart problems) continued to rise.
 The local hospital felt a growing stress to support these patients.
 It became visible to the local family doctors that something had to be done.